manomanyt/Unity-Blackjack-Game/README.md

 This project was a great introduction to ICT and it caters to my hobby's and my interests and I wanted to share this on here and learn a bit on how to use GitHub.
 I have learned allot and i am curious to see where this study and ICT as a whole will take me.

 DISCLAIMER!!!
 The project started in September so this repository is uploaded at a later date due to the fact that I didn't know anything about GitHub untill a friend introduced me last week.
-Showing progress in this repository is hard because every comits are made in the same day but the project was in fact made in 4 weeks during my school time.
+Showing progress in this repository is hard because all of the comits are made in the same day but the project was in fact made in 4 weeks during my school time.